application-stacks/runtime-component-operator/README.md

 # Application Stacks Operator
 This generic Operator is capable of deploying any application image with consistent, production-grade QoS.
 It enables enterprise architects to govern the way their applications get deployed & managed in the cluster, while dramatically reducing the learning curve for developers to deploy into Kubernetes - allowing them to focus on writing the code!

-Check out [our docs](https://github.com/application-stacks/operator/blob/master/doc/user-guide.md) to get started!
+Check out [our docs](https://github.com/application-stacks/operator/blob/master/doc/user-guide.md) to get started.

+Learn more about the Application Stack [architecture](https://appsody.dev/docs/stacks/stacks-overview/) to see how easy it is to use the community's Application Stack Hub to create your own configured and curated Hub!

 ![Architecture](doc/images/operator_overview.png)